Red (2010 film): Plot

-Joe meets with Dunning posing as an African warlord wanting to purchase weapons.
-Dunning reveals the killings were ordered by the Vice President of the US, Robert Stanton, to cover up Stanton's mass killing of innocent villagers in Guatemala.
-Meanwhile, Cooper receives a tip leading him to Dunning's mansion where he confronts Frank.
-Joe sacrifices his life to help Frank and Marvin escape but Sarah is captured by Cooper.
-Frank breaks into Cooper's house while his family is there and calls Cooper, saying he intends to kill Stanton and if Sarah is harmed he will kill Cooper's family.
+Joe, Frank, and Marvin interrogate Dunning at his home, where he reveals that the killings were ordered by the Vice President of the US, Robert Stanton, in order to cover up Stanton's mass killing of innocent villagers in Guatemala.
+Meanwhile, Cooper receives a tip that leads him to Dunning's mansion.
+Joe sacrifices his life to help Frank and Marvin escape.
+The two and Victoria are extracted by Ivan, but Sarah is captured by Cooper's men.
+Finding the Guatemala file Frank left for him at his house, Cooper realizes that he is being used in the coverup and has himself assigned to Stanton's security detail.